grafana/grafana/docs/sources/panels/visualizations/time-series/graph-time-series-as-lines.md

 ## Style the lines

-Use the following field settings to refine your line graph.
+Use the following field settings to refine your visualization.

 For more information about applying these options, refer to: